Bug report #6500

 Language Encoding very broken in 1.8 Lisboa

-Added by Lex Berman over 11 years ago.
-Updated about 11 years ago.
+Added by Lex Berman about 12 years ago.
+Updated almost 12 years ago.

 Status:Closed